-- <<(...)
-As to post-closing information, the relevant parties to the Intercreditor Agreement have agreed and undertaken as follows: - (a) the Servicer shall: (...) - (ii) prepare the Inside Information and Significant Event Report containing the information set out in points (f) and (g) of the first sub-paragraph of article 7(1) of the EU Securitisation Regulation (including, inter alia, any material change of the Priority of Payments and of the credit policies relating to the Receivables to be included in any Subsequent Portfolio and the occurrence of any Trigger Event), and deliver it to the Reporting Entity in a timely manner in order for the Reporting Entity to make available, through the Securitisation Repository, the Inside Information and Significant Event Report to the holders of a securitisation position, the competent authorities referred to in article 29 of the EU Securitisation Regulation and, upon request, to potential investors in the Notes without undue delay following the occurrence of the relevant event triggering the delivery of such report in accordance with the EU Securitisation Regulation and the applicable Regulatory Technical Standards and, in any case, on each Quarterly Report Date (simultaneously with the Loan by Loan Report and the SR Investors Report); (...)>>.
+<<(...) (b) the Calculation Agent shall, subject to receipt of any relevant information from the Issuer or the Servicer: (...)

+(ii) prepare the Inside Information and Significant Event Report, currently in the form of Annex 14 of Regulation (EU) 2020/1225, containing the information set out in points (f) and (g) of the first subparagraph of article 7(1) of the EU Securitisation Regulation (including, inter alia, any material change of the Priority of Payments and of the credit policies relating to the Receivables to be included in any Subsequent Portfolio and the occurrence of any Trigger Event), and deliver it via email and in .csv format to the Reporting Entity on each Inside Information and Significant Event Report Date in order for the Reporting Entity to make available, through the Securitisation Repository, the Inside Information and Significant Event Report to the holders of a securitisation position, the competent authorities referred to in article 29 of the EU Securitisation Regulation and, upon request, to potential investors in the Notes without undue delay following the occurrence of the relevant event triggering the delivery of such report in accordance with the EU Securitisation Regulation and the applicable Regulatory Technical Standards and, in any case, on each Quarterly Report Date (simultaneously with the Loan by Loan Report and the SR Investors Report);; (...)>>.